This WCF tutorial is part-2 in series of WCF Interview Questions. Other parts in this series can be found here.

 Automatic activation means service starts and serves the request when a message request is received, but service doesn’t need to be running in advance.

-There are few scenarios in which service needs to be running in advance, For example, in case of Self-Hosting.
+arrives.
+But there are few scenarios in which service needs to be running in advance, for example, in case of Self-

 WCF supports three different types of Instance Activation methods: